2ndSightLab/ai-cfn/README.md

 https://medium.com/cloud-security/code-to-deploy-a-website-hosted-in-an-s3-bucket-a-tls-certificate-and-cloudfront-distribution-9cdaf34d6a12

 ```
+# You can run these commands in AWS CloudShell to test (for non-production websites!)
-#use these commands to run the scripts in the AWS account where the website exists
+# Use these commands to run the scripts in the AWS account where the website exists
 cd ~
 rm -rf ai-cfn
 git clone https://github.com/2ndSightLab/ai-cfn.git